-and transportation (airlines and railroads).
-Facilitation, skills transfer and coaching to support organisational change have been key elements of all her successful consulting projects, whether the project focus was business process redesign, strategy, systems development, or package evaluation and implementation.
+Susan Johnson is an experienced consultant and manager who works at the intersection of business and information technology, in a variety of industries including public sector, healthcare, banking, insurance, telecoms, IT (software, consulting services), airlinesand railroads).
+Facilitation, skills transfer and coaching have been key elements of all her successful projects, whether the focus was risk assessment, development and implementation of privacy and security policies, business process redesign, organizational change, business and IT strategy, project management, systems development, or package evaluation and implementation.
 She has worked with and provided consultation services to large organizations in the UK, Canada, USA, Australia, Singapore and Hong Kong.
 She is comfortable at all organizational levels.
 She has also travelled extensively, to over 50 countries.

-Susan has significant recent knowledge and experience in the area of information security and privacy, helping organisations to:
+Susan has significant knowledge and experience in the area of information privacy and security, helping organisations to:

 Address security issues within an integrated risk management framework, which considers people, business policies, processes and physical environment, as well as information technology.